jnand/cortland-guide/pages/review.md

 Cloud services
 ---------------

-Remember to check popular cloud services you may be using, and follow best practices during use.
+Remember to check any cloud services you may have, and follow best practices during use.

 !> Most importantly, consider what data is being placed with a given provider, the security measures in place to mitigate risks, and if its compromise is within acceptable risk.
 **Scenario:** is a breached google doc with client design specifications acceptable?